 How common is shingles?

-About one out of every three people in the United States who have had chickenpox will get shingles.
+Shingles affects one out of every three people in the United States.
 More than one million cases of shingles are diagnosed every year.
 The risk of shingles increases as you get older, with about half the cases occurring in men and women ages 50 and older.
 Shingles develops in about 10 percent of people who have had chickenpox at an earlier time in their life.

 Who is at risk for getting shingles?